IBM/satellite-tracker/README.md

 ![](https://github.com/IBM/pattern-images/blob/master/node-red/NodeREDInstallSearch.png)

+### 6.a Build the Node-RED flow manually

+Follow these instructions to [Build the Node-RED flow manually](doc/CreateFlow.md).

 ### 6.b Import the completed Flow

 We will walk through the steps to build the Node-RED flow, but you can import the completed Flow.
 Copy the flow to your machine's clipboard by navigating to `data/Node/`.